tsantalis/RefactoringMiner/README.md

-# RefDetector
+# RefactoringMiner
-RefDetector is a library/API written in Java that can detect refactorings applied in the history of a Java project.
+RefactoringMiner is a library/API written in Java that can detect refactorings applied in the history of a Java project.

 Currently, it supports the detection of the following refactorings: